 The galeas ship type

-The galeas is a small type of trade ship, which was common in the Baltic Sea and North Sea from the 17th to the early 20th century.
-The galeas was developed from the Dutch galliot, which was rigged in a similar way, but was equipped with a rounded stern.
+The galeas is a small type of trade ship, used mainly in the Baltic Sea and North Sea.
+It was popular from the 17th to the early 20th centuries.
+The galeas was derived from the Dutch galiot.
+A galiot had a similar rig, but a rounded stern.

 The Baltic Sea trader KARL UND MARIE shows the type of rigging used by the end of the 19th century.
 She was built in 1884 and operated by a trader from Barth.
 The galeas had a crew of three.
 The skipper lived in the deckhouse while the two men slept below deck in the bow.